bc-anaisabel/meta_analysis_climate_restor/README.md

 ##

 During data exploration I detected the project will need to incorporate more studies within North America at this stage.
 After filtering for the required parameters, the sample size was greatly reduced (**n=10**).
 Although restoration observations are considerable for a thorough comparison, the climate values associated to each observation are dependent on the location of the study, which remains unchanged across all observations coming from the same study.
 So, **observations are nested within study**.
 Since this is a meta-analysis in the search for patterns, I need as many datapoints as possible to be able to compare across latitudes and ecosystem types within the North America region.
 Following steps then are:

-1. Incorporate terrestrial restoration studies in North America from 2013-2020 to the original database
-2. Calculate response ratios of recovery completeness for new studies
-3. Data exploration with increased database
-4. Statistical analysis: establishing associations between climate deviation dataset and recovery completeness dataset